-“Interweave Interludes” will be offered occasionally by different members of our First Parish Interweave Chapter.
+“Interweave Interludes” will be offered occasionally by different members of our Interweave Chapter.

-The First Parish chapter of Interweave Continental is a member-based, grassroots church group providing the First Parish LGBTQQIA community (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex and Allies) opportunities for fellowship, support, spiritual growth, social justice work and community activism within the congregation as well as within the wider community and beyond.
+Our chapter of Interweave Continental is a member-based, grassroots church group providing the church LGBTQQIA community (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex and Allies) opportunities for fellowship, support, spiritual growth, social justice work and community activism within the congregation as well as within the wider community and beyond.